puzhou-wang/ASPECT/README.md

 # ASPECT (Active Sequence PrEdiCTor)

+## Citation
+Please cite the following reference for supporting this repo!
+Wang, P. (2020).
+ASPECT, an LDA-Based Predictive Algorithm for In Vitro Selection.
+EPiC Series in Computing, 70, 192-197.

 ## Overview

 In vitro selection is the experiment process by which random sequences of DNA or RNA are examined in parallel to identify those particular sequences (i.e., active sequences) that have a desired function.
 In vitro selection is widely used for the identification of novel binding and catalytic activity.
 Even though the initial sequence throughput of in vitro selection is normally ~10^14, the number of eventually identified active sequences is usually on the order of 10^1.
 Such dramatic difference between the throughputs of input and output for selection experiments is largely attributed to the lack of sequence-function relationship.
 In other words, it is not possible to screen each sequence for its activity, albeit state-of-the-art sequencing technology allows us to discover more than 10^6 sequences per run.